ryandeussing/jimhopper/_the-brain/cycles.md

 Different cycles of suffering involve distinct unhealthy relationships among the circuitries of fear, seeking, satisfaction and embodiment.
 And there are two very common cycles of suffering, one revolving around fear and anxiety, and the other around depression, defeat and demoralization.

-These two common suffering cycles, and the corresponding activity of the brain circuitries of fear, seeking, satisfaction, are depicted below.
+These two common suffering cycles, and the corresponding activity of the brain circuitries of fear, seeking, satisfaction, are described below.

 ### Fear/Anxiety Cycle

-In this suffering cycle seeking is focused on avoiding things we are afraid of or anxious about, and/or on avoiding fear and anxiety.
+In this suffering cycle seeking is focused on avoiding or escaping from things we are afraid of or anxious about, and/or on avoiding or escaping fear and anxiety.
 Thus the seeking circuitry is driven primarily by the fear circuitry, not by pursuit of what’s truly satisfying or fulfilling.

 When the avoidance or escape end, the suffering from which we were seeking escape returns.
 And that suffering may be intensified, because the way we seek to avoid or escape may itself cause or increase our fear and anxiety (e.g., we may get drunk to avoid or escape fears and anxieties and then fear how our drunken behavior has affected loved ones and how they see us).